Trump Unloads On NATO Secretary-General Over Defense Spending

 "Well, I have to say I think it's very sad when Germany makes a massive oil and gas deal with Russia when you're supposed to be guarding against Russia," Trump said, flanked by Secretary of State Mike Pompeo, Secretary of Defense James Mattis, White House Chief of Staff John Kelly, and Kay Bailey Hutchison, the U.S. Permanent Representative to NATO.

 "So, we're protecting Germany, we're protecting France, we're protecting all of these countries," the president said.
-"And then numerous of the counties go out and make a pipeline deal with Russia where they're paying billions of dollars into the coffers of Russia.
+"And then numerous of the countries go out and make a pipeline deal with Russia where they're paying billions of dollars into the coffers of Russia.
 So, we are supposed to protect you against Russia."

 "You tell me if that is appropriate?"
 Trump said as he unloaded on Stoltenberg.
 "Germany is totally controlled by Russia."